ICYE Volunteering in Finland

 Most of the folk high schools are situated in the countryside.
 This provides excellent opportunities for social development and learning from the Finnish culture directly from the Finnish youth.
 Good motivation and active initiative taking are a necessity for a successful voluntary work period in a folk high school.

-The volunteer work tasks vary according to the volunteers’ skills and interests: from assisting teachers, giving language courses, and organising free-time activities for the students to practical work like helping in the kitchen, library, office or gardening and maintenance work.
+The volunteer work tasks vary according to the volunteers’ skills and interests: from assisting teachers, giving language courses, and organising free-time activities for the students to practical work like helping in the kitchen, library, office, or gardening and maintenance work.
 Sometimes it may be possible to combine voluntary work and studying some subjects in the folk high school.
-In some folk high schools the volunteers work with immigrant students who study the Finnish language and culture.
+In some folk high schools, the volunteers work with immigrant students who study the Finnish language and culture.

 Kindergarten

-Kindergartens are day-care centres for children (aged between 1 and 6 years) whose both parents work during the daytime.
-Volunteers help the staff in daily cores such as playing with the children, helping the kids in eating and dressing outdoor clothes, and cleaning the kindergarten.
+Kindergartens are day-care centres for children (aged between 1 and 6 years) whose parents work during the daytime.
+Volunteers help the staff in daily chores such as playing with the children, helping the kids in eating and dressing outdoor clothes, and cleaning the kindergarten.
 We have found the kindergartens to be the best places to learn the language!

 Old people’s home